 This one might sound weird, but let us explain.
 In order to know what packing material you have on hand, it’s crucial to have it entered into your supply chain management software.
 But how will you remember to keep stock levels up to date when it’s not something you actually sell?

-If you utilize the barcode of your packing material, you can easily scan it when you make a new sales order.
+In order to manage correctly your barcode system for your inventory, you can utilize the barcode of your packing material and you can easily scan it when you make a new sales order.
 Set the item price to zero and scan as many bags/bubble wrap meters as you need!
 Add the barcodes near to your scanner similarly as in tip 2, and never forget to update packing material inventory!
 Setting a stock level alert will help you remember to restock at the right time.

 There you have it, three simple ways to make your work easier.
 Are you ready to try our supply chain management software?

 Irene Dimakides does Digital Marketing and Content Creation for Megaventory.
 Her passion is to see people and businesses reach their full potential and move forward in that more freely.
 When she’s not writing the next piece of original content, you can find her at the beach with a book or getting food with friends.